Director: Dr. Sanja Tišma

 The fundamental mission of the Institute is developing and disseminating theoretical, methodological and technical knowledge and skills required for scientific and professional interpretation and evaluation of contemporary international relations which affect various human activities and related developmental trends important for the Republic of Croatia.
 Development tendencies are observed in the local, regional, European and global context.

 In its scientific and professional work, the Institute focuses on various forms of interconnections between international relations and political, economic and socio-cultural development tendencies.
-The focus of the research is defined in the Institute’s Development Strategy (2011-2016) (only in Croatian).
+The focus of the research is defined in the Institute’s Development Strategy (2017-2022).

 The Institute for Development and International Relations (IRMO) was founded by the University of Zagreb and the Croatian Chamber of Commerce on 21 May 1963 as the Africa Research Institute.
 Its research focus evolved from the study of post-colonial Africa, through the developing countries of Asia and Latin America and finally towards the global development processes.
 This was followed by changes in the research program and the name of the Institute.
 The Institute changed its name in 1971 to the Institute for Developing Countries.
 The change of the Institute’s research focus and the underlying work program were reflected three more times: in 1989 it changed its name to the Institute for Development and International Relations (IRMO); in 1996 it changed its name to the Institute for International Relations (IRMO); and in 2013 it changed its name back to the Institute for Development and International Relations (IRMO).